-We have two cabins that each sleep four and one family cabin that sleeps six people.
-In the main lodge you’ll find two bedrooms, both with a King sized bed and our bunkhouse sleeps up to three children.
+We have two cabins that each sleep four and one family cabin that sleeps max. six people.
+In the main lodge you’ll find two bedrooms, one with a King sized log bed, one with two Twin log beds and our bunkhouse sleeps up to three children.

 How many rooms in cabins?

 The first two cabins have 1 bedroom, 1 bathroom, a loft and a living room.
 The Family Cabin has one big open space, a living and sleeping area plus bathroom.